offsoc/onionplan/docs/appendixes/acme.md

 * So in a first look it seems that there's no added benefit in having CAA for .onion addresses, but maybe this analysis is missing something.

-* What happens is that CAs are are required to do CAA checking due to a CA/B requirement after [ballot 187][] was approved (see the [announcement][]).
+* What happens is that CAs are required to do CAA checking due to a CA/B requirement after [ballot 187][] was approved (see the [announcement][]).
   This means that transposing the CAA DNS resource records could be an improvement in the future for CAs wishing (or required) to do this check also